simmatrix/laravel-mass-mailer/README.md

 Sending mass mails in your Laravel applications with ease.
 This is a wrapper for different mail service providers.

-> Current supports the sending of mass mails using Laravel's default Mail facade and [Mailgun's Official SDK](https://github.com/mailgun/mailgun-php)
+> Currently supports the sending of mass mails using Laravel's default Mail facade and [Mailgun's Official SDK](https://github.com/mailgun/mailgun-php)

 > It is recommended to use third party mail service such as Mailgun instead of depending on Laravel's default Mail facade because with Laravel's Mail facade, in order to protect the privacy of all subscribers, the field "BCC" is being used instead of "TO"